2017 Charsadda suicide bombing

 On 21 February 2017, suicide bombers targeted a sessions court in Tangi, Charsadda District, Khyber Pakhtunkhwa, Pakistan.
 At least seven people were killed, including a lawyer and more than 20 others injured.
-Tehrik-i-Taliban Pakistan faction Jamaat-ul-Ahrar claimed responsibility for the attack.
+Internationally designated terrorist group Tehrik-i-Taliban Pakistan's faction Jamaat-ul-Ahrar claimed responsibility for the attack.

 Bombing

 The explosions took place at the entrance of the sessions court.
 Three suicide attackers were involved in the attack.
 The attackers were neutralized after a 20-minute gun battle with security personnel.
 The three attackers also hurled six grenades.
-Four judges and around 40 lawyers were present within the premises of the court when bombers attacked the judicial complex.
+Four judges and around 40 lawyers were present on the court premises when the terrorists attacked the judicial complex.

 According to DIG Mardan, each bomber carried seven kilograms of explosives in his suicide vest.
-Later, a CCTV footage available with media showed the alleged suicide bombers of the attack.
+Later, a CCTV footage available with the media showed the alleged suicide bombers of the attack being stopped by the police to and asked to remove the shawls they were wearing.

 Aftermath

 About 10 ambulances were dispatched to Tangi from Peshawar, where the Lady Reading Hospital had been put on high alert.
 The injured were taken to Tehsil Headquarters Hospital while the critically injured were later shifted to Lady Reading Hospital in Peshawar.
 The body parts of the suicide bombers were sent to Lahore for identification.

 On 22 February 2017, security forces claimed to have arrested three facilitators of the suicide bombers.
 They were shifted to an undisclosed location for interrogation.
 The Inspector General of Khyber Pakhtunkhwa Police claimed that the suicide bombers had come from Afghanistan through Mohmand Agency.

 On 23 February 2017, at least three gunmen attacked the NADRA office in Charsadda.
 The attack was foiled when police returned fire forcing the attackers to flee.
 Following the attack, two motorcycles of the attackers were taken into possession.
 The area was then cordoned off and a search operation was initiated.